DrLex0/print3d-adjustable-glass-bed-bracket/SpringLoadedKnobs/README.md

 * print the molds together with something else to increase the time between layers.
 * provide all the cooling you can muster while the cone is being printed.

-For the **printable gasket/spring:** just print it in a sufficiently flexible/elastic filament.
+For the **printable gasket/spring:** just print it in a sufficiently flexible/elastic filament, like NinjaFlex or similar.
 When in doubt, set infill to 100% although this shouldn't matter because the model is hollow.

 ## Background Information